AlejandroPerez92/cdj800spi/readme.md

 For build it you need PlatformIO and VSCode.

 ### Current Status
-Currently, with this project you will be able to see the output messages from the microcontroller in the Serial output.
+Now, we have a complete mapping of the inputs.
+You can play with it by printing any field of the Message struct to Serial output.

 I'm having problems with the stability of the message because the message not have any CRC or mechanism to prevent malformed messages.